 Once you’ve got the ball rolling, you’ll spend a lot less time on Shopify and even less time trawling through spreadsheets.

-So, where do you start when looking to find the right fit as a small manufacturer?
+So, where do you start when looking to find the right fit as a scaling manufacturer?

 It’s not likely that advanced features like HR management are going to be your priority.